 Sustainable Construction Management Benefits

-16. Sustainable or Green Buildings are able to increase asset value by 7% more than non-green buildings
+16. Sustainable or Green Buildings are 7% more likely to experience an asset value increase than non-green buildings

 (World Green Building Council)